jeffbarish/jeffbarish.github.io/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Put this command in ~/.config/labwc/autostart to activate the scaling automatically.

-- Use WaxConfig to set the width of the right panel of Wax to 400.
+- Use WaxConfig to set the width of the right panel of Wax to 400 (on the Parameters tab).

 - Operate Wax in fullscreen mode.
 To activate fullscreen mode, run Wax and then type Alt-space to open a menu for controlling the window.
 Select fullscreen.
 (Repeat that procedure to get out of fullscreen mode.)